eclipse-slm/slm/docs/docs/usage/common/credential-management.md

 ---
-permalink: /docs/usage/credential-management/
+permalink: /docs/usage/common/credential-management/
 ---

-# Credential Management Concept
+# Credential Management

 This page describes the concept behind credential management in SLM and how to use it via the UI.
 The credential management provides a consistent way to:
 - store sensitive authentication data securely